-• Consider ESG a fiduciary responsibility.
+- Consider ESG a fiduciary responsibility.
 Don't view ESG as all and only about climate change and reporting.
-Rather, view it through the lens of a leader's fiduciary responsibility to ensure the long-term viability and wellbeing of the company by addressing the opportunities and risks posed by relevant ESG matters.

-Tie ESG into the enterprise risk management (ERM) discipline.
-Think of sustainability priorities as a compendium of risks to the organization (e.g., climate change, talent retention, succession, supply chain, DEI, workforce planning, cyber, and board composition and culture, to name a few) that relate to the "E," the "S" and the "G" in ESG.
-Add these risks to the scope of enterprise risk assessments and integrate them into strategy setting, performance management and, if critical to the enterprise, periodic reporting to the

-• Get it together in the proper order.
+Rather, view it through the lens of a leader's fiduciary responsibility to ensure the long-term viability and well-being of the company by addressing the opportunities and risks posed by relevant ESG matters. - Tie ESG into the enterprise risk management (ERM) discipline.
+Think of sustainability priorities as a compendium of risks to the organisation (e.g., climate change, talent retention, succession, supply chain, DEI, workforce planning, cyber, and board composition and culture, to name a few) that relate to the "E," the "S" and the "G" in ESG.
+Add these risks to the scope of enterprise risk assessments and integrate them into strategy setting, performance management and, if critical to the enterprise, periodic reporting to the executive team and board. - Get it together in the proper order.
 Don't let the reporting tail wag the operational dog.
-First understand where you stand, then assess what you want to accomplish, and then (and only then) define how you'll
+First understand where you stand, then assess what you want to accomplish, and then (and only then) define how you'll report on activities and outcomes.